It's not yogurt that your plants need. . .

 Regardless of whether you’re a first time gardener or a gardening expert, probiotic gardening is easy with EarthBox®.

-For those interested in probiotic gardening, we have a Probiotic Gardening EarthBox that will ship free to your door!
+For those interested in probiotic gardening, we offer a Probiotic Wellness Garden on EarthBox.com!
 You’ll receive the original EarthBox® gardening system and casters, plus all of the probiotic components to ensure your plants grow strong and healthy.

 For those who already own an EarthBox® gardening system and want to try probiotic gardening, we do offer an EarthBox® Probiotic Planting Kit.